csiro-robotics/Flashback-Learning/README.md

 </center>

 <p style="font-size:0.95em; text-align:center; margin-top:10px;"><b>Figure:</b> Flashback Learning overview.
 At task <i>t</i>, <b>Phase 1</b> updates the old model on new data to obtain primary model <i>f(.; θₚ)</i>.
 Then, it extracts new knowledge and stores it in PKB. <b>Phase 2</b> flashbacks to the old model <i>f(.; θ<sub>t−1</sub><sup>*</sup>)</i>, regularized bidirectionally by stable and plastic knowledge, yielding <i>f(.; θ<sub>t</sub><sup>*</sup>)</i>.</p>

+We introduce Flashback Learning (FL), a novel method designed to harmonize the stability and plasticity of models in Continual Learning (CL).
+Unlike prior approaches that primarily focus on regularizing model updates to preserve old information while learning new concepts, FL explicitly balances this trade-off through a **bidirectional** form of regularization.
+This approach effectively guides the model to swiftly incorporate new knowledge while actively retaining its old knowledge.

+FL operates through a **two-phase** training process and can be seamlessly integrated into various CL methods, including replay, parameter regularization, distillation, and dynamic architecture techniques.
+In designing FL, we use two distinct **knowledge bases**: one to enhance plasticity and another to improve stability.
+FL ensures a more balanced model by utilizing both knowledge bases to regularize model updates.

+Theoretically, we analyze how the FL mechanism enhances the stability–plasticity balance.
+Empirically, FL demonstrates tangible improvements over baseline methods within the same training budget.
+By integrating FL into at least one representative baseline from each CL category, we observed an average accuracy improvement of up to **4.91%** in Class-Incremental and **3.51%** in Task-Incremental settings on standard image classification benchmarks.
+Additionally, measurements of the stability-to-plasticity ratio confirm that FL effectively enhances this balance.
+FL also outperforms state-of-the-art CL methods on more challenging datasets like ImageNet.

 ---
 <h3 style="font-size:20pt; font-weight:bold; margin-top:30px;">Setting Environment</h3>